-During 2019, Pantex Plant produced/pumped approximately 115 million gal of water from the Ogallala Aquifer.
-This was an increase of four million gal compared to water produced in 2018.
+During 2020, Pantex Plant produced/pumped approximately 112 million gal. of water from the Ogallala Aquifer.
+This was a decrease of 3 million gal. compared to water produced in 2019.

 Pantex Plant remains committed to reducing the amount of produced water by implementing a water reuse and recycling program.
 Examples of the water conservation and reuse initiatives include the procurement of more efficient industrial cooling equipment (such as water re-circulating systems) and beneficial reuse of treated wastewater.
 Typically, Pantex Plant beneficially reuses 100 percent of its treated wastewater to grow crops in the northeast portion of the Plant.
 Pantex Plant environmental compliance personnel continue to investigate other reuse opportunities.
-In July 2017, Pantex Plant began discharging treated wastewater to an on-site playa lake due to a system failure associated with the subsurface fluid distribution system.
-Surface discharge has continued throughout 2019.
-Efforts are underway to restore the beneficial reuse of treated wastewater.